TACC/coe-332-sp23/docs/homework/final.rst

 and record your narration of the process.
-At a minimum, we want to see you deploy the application to Kubernetes, curl various routes to display select data, describe the data that you are showing and the importance of it, curl the appropriate routes to submit a an analysis job and retrieve and display the results, and highlight anything else you think is interesting or unique about your application.
+At a minimum, we want to see you deploy the application to Kubernetes, curl various routes to display select data, describe the data that you are showing and the importance of it, curl the appropriate routes to submit an analysis job and retrieve and display the results, and highlight anything else you think is interesting or unique about your application.